ScionResearch/genomesizeR/paper/paper.md

 The purpose of this R package is to implement tools that allow the inference of genome size based on taxonomic information and available genome data from the National Center for Biotechnology Information (NCBI).

-This R package offers three different methods for genome size prediction: a bayesian linar hierarchical model, a hierarchical linear mixed-effects model, and a weighted mean method.
+This R package offers three different methods for genome size prediction: a Bayesian linear hierarchical model, a frequentist linear mixed-effects model, and a weighted mean method.

 The methods use: